HonorJay/honorjay/README.md

 #### Let me introduce myself, My name is **Lee Ji-hun** from south korea

 and I studied [Creative Writing and Media Studies] in Korean Univ.

-But, recently I learn about Python and AI(like ML or DL) it is why I started to use Git here.
+But, recently I started to learn about Python and AI(like ML or DL). it is why I'm here now.

-I hope I can get various things from here. and you guys either. enjoy your exploring my git.
+I hope I can get various things with you guys. and you guys either from me.

+enjoy here.

 - 🔭 I’m not working yet ... currently I'm still studying.
 I'm so sorry for it.
 - 🌱 as i siad I’m currently learning about Python and AI.